crowuory/TrackerTest/README.md

 # Real-Time Route Tracking Android App

-A native Android application built with Java that allows users to select a pickup and drop-off location, view a calculated route, and track their real-time movement along the path—similar to ride-hailing apps like Uber or Bolt.
+A native Android application built with Java that allows users to select a pickup and drop-off location, view a calculated route, and track their real-time movement along the path.

 ---